moubi/blog/content/blog/hoc-vs-hook/index.md

 The state no longer resides in `<Form />`, but the component will continue to react on field  changes.
 At the end, it is the same `useState` usage, but moved in `useForm`.

-**The obvious benefits of this approach are that it is intuitive (no weird syntax), scales pretty well and it's probably part of the React future.**
+**The obvious benefits of this approach are that it's intuitive (no weird syntax), scales pretty well and it's probably part of the React future.**

 Ok, but how about render props?

 ## <a class="header-link" href="#handling-state-via-render-prop" id="handling-state-via-render-prop">#</a> Handling state via render prop
-Unloading the Form component state-wise using the render props approach requires you to use a wrapper component.
+Unloading the Form component state-wise using the render props approach requires you to create a wrapper component.
 So, no hooks on the surface, but a regular component.
 In this example it is `children` that serves as a render prop, but you may use `render` (or something else) instead.

 ```jsx{5,6}
 function Form() {